 In 2019, a number of fintech associations formed the Asia-Pacific FinTech Network which is designed to facilitate greater collaboration, cooperation and innovation across the region.
-The network will focus on sectors including regtech, blockchain, payment systems, artificial intelligence and financial inclusion.
+The network will focus on sectors including regtech, blockchain, payment systems, AI and financial inclusion.
 The network is predicted to accelerate fintech development and lower financial costs both domestically and internationally.
-At the time of writing, nine countries have formally signed a Statement of Intent.